camunda/camunda-docs-manual/content/reference/rest/decision-definition/get-query-count.md

     <td>400</td>
     <td>application/json</td>
     <td>
-      Returned if some of the query parameters are invalid, for example if a <code>sortOrder</code> parameter is supplied, but no <code>sortBy</code>.
+      Returned if some of the query parameters are invalid.
       See the <a href="{{< ref "/reference/rest/overview/_index.md#error-handling" >}}">Introduction</a> for the error response format.
     </td>
   </tr>